apache/trafficserver/doc/appendices/command-line/traffic_ctl.en.rst

 .. program:: traffic_ctl config get
 .. option:: --records

-   If this flag is provided, :option:`traffic_ctl config get` will emit results in :file:`records.yaml` format.
+   If this flag is provided, :option:`traffic_ctl config get` will emit results in internal ats variable format.

+   The option :ref:`--cold <traffic_ctl_config_cold>` is available to get the values from a file.

 .. program:: traffic_ctl config
 .. option:: match [--records] REGEX [REGEX...]